 - Purchased PTO cannot be carried over to the next year.

-- If you do not use your purchased PTO (including PTO purchased from allocated Benefit Bucks) by the date communicated in December, you will be refunded for your purchased PTO by your final paycheck in December.
+- You must submit your request for purchased PTO by December 1.
+If you do not submit your purchased PTO request by December 1 and/or use your purchased PTO by December 31 (including PTO purchased from allocated Benefits Bucks), you will be refunded for your purchased PTO on your final paycheck in December.

 - If your employment ends, any unused, purchased PTO will be paid out on your final paycheck.

 NOTE: Purchased PTO cannot be elected when a life event occurs or as a new hire.